Training projects funded under the Skilling Queenslanders for Work initiative are announced as part of funding round announcements twice a year.

 Get Set for Work

-Get Set for Work provides intensive employment and training assistance over a 12 month period to young, disengaged Queenslanders aged 15-19 years.
+Get Set for Work provides disadvantaged young Queenslanders aged 15–19 years with nationally recognised training to enable them to successfully transition to employment and/or further education and training.
 There will be projects in locations across the state run by local community-based not-for-profit organisations.

 Ready for Work

-Ready for Work assists young people aged 15-24 to transition into the workplace by providing courses of up to 6-8 weeks on job assistance and training.
+Ready for Work assists job seekers to transition into the workplace by providing courses of up to 6–8 weeks on job assistance and training.

-Youth Skills provides nationally recognised training and employment support for 15-24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.
-Funding is primarily available for community-based not-for-profit organisations, who will partner with registered training organisations who are Queensland Government pre-qualified suppliers.
+Youth Skills provides nationally recognised training and employment support for 15–24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.
+Funding is primarily available for community-based not-for-profit organisations, who will partner with registered training organisations.

 First Start provides wage subsidies to local councils and community-based organisations (CBOs) to employ additional trainees.
 Contact local councils or CBOs near you to enquire about potential traineeship opportunities.

-Community-based Organisations – funding and allocations – First Start (PDF, 514KB)
+Community-based organisations – funding and allocations – First Start (PDF, 492KB)

-First Start – funding and allocations by Local Government Area (PDF, 422KB)
+First Start – funding and allocations by local government area (PDF, 96KB)